U.S. Drug Schedules

 Drug schedules are categories of controlled substances.
 Scheduling helps determine the abuse potential of a prescription or an illicit drug.
 How does scheduling help curb the burgeoning addiction problem in the US?
 Is marijuana still a controlled substance?
 Get answers to these questions, and more here.

 Illicit drug use remains a significant health problem in the US.
 Drug abuse/misuse among youth is increasing at an alarming rate.
 11.2% of people aged 12 and older reported using an illicit drug in the past 30 days in 2017.
-In the same year, 2.2% misused a prescription drug for mental illness in the past 30 days.1 Drug abuse may require treatment and therapy in a rehab facility.
+In the same year, 2.2% misused a prescription drug for mental illness in the past 30 days.
+Drug abuse may require addiction treatment and addiction therapy services in a rehab facility.

 Addiction to Prescription Drugs